-- 1.1 The Remuneration Committee (the "Committee") shall be appointed by the Board of Directors of the Company (the "Board") from amongst its members, and shall comprise not fewer than three (3) members. - 1.2 The Chairman of the Committee shall be elected by the Board. - 1.3 The Committee shall comprise entirely of Non-Executive Directors (See Note 1 below), the majority of whom, including the Chairman of the Committee, shall be independent (see Note 2 below). - 1.4 The Board shall ensure that the members are appropriately qualified to discharge their responsibilities. - 1.5 The Committee should consult the chairman and/or chief executive officer about their proposals relating to remuneration of other executive.
-If necessary, the Committee should seek expert advice inside and/or outside the Company on remuneration of all Directors. - 1.6 A member who wishes to retire or resign from the Committee shall notify the Board in writing, giving at least one (1) month's notice. - 1.7 The office of a member shall become vacant upon the member's resignation, retirement, removal or disqualification as a Director of the Company. - 1.8 Any vacancy in the Committee shall be filled within two (2) months.
+- 1.1 The Remuneration Committee (the "Committee") shall be appointed by the Board of Directors of the Company (the "Board") from amongst its members, and shall comprise not fewer than three (3) members. - 1.2 The Chairman of the Committee shall be elected by the Board. - 1.3 The Committee shall comprise entirely of Non-Executive Directors (See Note 1 below), the majority of whom, including the Chairman of the Committee, shall be independent Directors (see Note 2 below). - 1.4 The Board shall ensure that the members are appropriately qualified to discharge their responsibilities. - 1.5 The Committee should consult the Chairman and/or Chief Executive Officer about their proposals relating to remuneration of other executives.
+If necessary, the Committee should seek expert advice inside the Company or from appointed remuneration consultants on remuneration of all Directors.
+The Committee should ensure that existing relationships, if any, between the Company and its appointed remuneration consultants will not affect the independence and objectivity of the remuneration consultants. - 1.6 A member who wishes to retire or resign from the Committee shall notify the Board in writing, giving at least one (1) month's notice, unless otherwise agreed by the Committee. - 1.7 The office of a member shall become vacant upon the member's resignation, retirement, removal or disqualification as a Director of the Company. - 1.8 Any vacancy in the Committee shall be filled within two (2) months.